anthonycoffey/phoenix-press/memory-bank/activeContext.md

     * Added inline styles (`width: max-content`, `minWidth: 300px`, `maxWidth: 500px`, `marginLeft: auto`) to the `<Card>` component in `src/components/ConversationalForm.jsx` using the `sx` prop to constrain its width like a chatbox.
     * Simplified `src/components/ConversationalForm.jsx` navigation logic: Back button always navigates immediately.
 Next/Submit button only shows "Securing form, please wait..." alert if `turnstileToken` is null; if `loading` is true (fetch active), clicks are ignored (no alert, no action).
     * Modified `src/components/ConversationalForm.jsx` `handleNextSubmitClick` function to show a "Saving, please wait...." alert when `loading` is true, instead of ignoring the click.
+    * Modified `src/components/ServiceSelect.jsx` to format its output data as an array of objects `[{value: ..., id: ...}]` before passing it to the parent via `onInputChange`, aligning it with the data structure used by `EmbedForm/Services.jsx`.
+    * Refactored `src/components/ConversationalForm.jsx` navigation UX: Replaced the `Alert` component for loading/Turnstile states with inline `Typography` messages ("Saving...", "Securing...").
+Updated the Next/Submit button's `disabled` state to include `loading` and `!turnstileToken` checks.
+Removed the `navigationWarning` state and associated logic.
 * **Next Steps:** Update `progress.md`.
 * **Active Decisions:**
     * Added an optional 'email' field to both form types.
 (Previous task)